 Summary: Remember... one "dimension" is not "better" than the other.
-People who are more direct in their behavior have certain advantages than those who are less direct.
-However, they also have disadvantages, especially when dealing with people who are less direct than they are.
-We are not "picking on" people of certain behaviors, we are simply pointing out behaviors.
+People who are Direct in their behavior have certain advantages over those who are Indirect.
+However, they also have disadvantages, especially when dealing with people who are more Indirect than they are.
+We are not "picking on" people of certain behaviors; we are simply pointing out behaviors.